Flight Crew SOP

 Reporting Structure

-Hub Managers report directly to the Director of Pilot Operations (DPO), ensuring that daily operations within their bases align with the broader organizational objectives and guidelines.
+Flight Operations Specialists report directly to the Director of Pilot Operations (DPO), ensuring that daily operations within the VA align with the broader organizational objectives and guidelines.

 andrew.urbanczyk@flyuva.org